-since 2017: Research Assistant at the Department of Communication and Media Research, University of Zurich
+since 09/2017: Research and Teaching Assistant at the Department of Communication and Media Research, University of Zurich

 since 2010: various (freelance) jobs/projects in consulting, market and media research

 2016-2017: M.Sc.
 “Social Research Methods”, London School of Economics and Political Science (U.K., with distinction)

 2010-2016: M.A., B.A. in “Communication Science”, University of Münster (Germany, with distinction)